 Avobenzone is a chemical used in many chemical sunscreens for its ability to absorb a wide array of ultraviolet radiation—specifically UVA rays, known for causing sunburn.
 But studies show that avobenzone degrades when exposed to sunlight.

 The breakdown of avobenzone causes the release of free radicals, which to you, may feel like a prolonged stinging sensation.
-That’s because free radicals are associated with many common allergies, as well as accelerated skin aging, and perhaps even an increased risk of skin cancer.
+That’s because free radicals are associated with many common allergies, as well as accelerated skin aging.

 Eliminating avobenzone will rid your routine of a harsh unnecessary ingredient, and eventually you’ll forget all about the once-sting of sun protection.